pingcap/docs/tikv/go-client-api.md

 To apply to different scenarios, TiKV provides [two types of APIs](tikv-overview.md#two-types-of-apis) for developers: the Raw Key-Value API and the Transactional Key-Value API.
 This document guides you through how to use the two APIs in TiKV using two examples.

-The usage examples are based on the [deployment of TiKV on multiple nodes for test](install-tikv.md#deploy-the-tikv-cluster-on-multiple-nodes-for-test).
+The usage examples are based on the [deployment of TiKV using binary files on multiple nodes for test](deploy-tikv-using-binary.md#deploy-the-tikv-cluster-on-multiple-nodes-for-test).
 You can also quickly try the two types of APIs on a single machine.

 ## Try the Raw Key-Value API